 At each release, new versions of the Esri Amazon Machine Images (AMIs) are available on the Amazon Web Services (AWS) Marketplace.
-Many changes were made to the 10.7 AMIs.
+Many changes were made to the Esri AMIs at 10.7.
+At 10.7.1, newer versions of the operating systems are used.

-See the latest deprecation notice to determine if your hardware and software components are still compatible with ArcGIS 10.7 and to see a list of deprecated functionality.
+See the latest deprecation notice to determine if your hardware and software components are compatible with ArcGIS 10.7 or 10.7.1, and to see a list of deprecated functionality.

 Improved upgrade experience

-At 10.7, the upgrade process and experience for deployments created with 10.6.1 CloudFormation templates have been further automated and improved.
+Starting with 10.7, the upgrade process and experience for deployments created with CloudFormation templates have been further automated and improved.
 You no longer have to upload ArcGIS software to your Amazon Elastic Compute Cloud (EC2) instances or your own Amazon Simple Storage Service (S3) bucket to upgrade.
 You don't have to run an upgrade on every Amazon EC2 instance.
-You also don't have to manually update the auto-scaling group instances used by ArcGIS Server sites and spatiotemporal big data stores.
+You also don't have to manually update the autoscaling group instances used by ArcGIS Server sites and spatiotemporal big data stores.

 Changes to Esri AMIs